 Color is the most fundamental element of design.
 For example, a red shirt, even with the same cut and fabric, conveys a different feeling and sense than the same shirt in black.

-We often hear clients say that they want a particular color because it conveys some essential meaning of the business.
-This is usually true from their perspective, but that doesn’t mean that it is universally true.
+We often hear clients say they want a particular color because it conveys some essential meaning of the business.
+This is usually true from their perspective, but that doesn’t mean it is universally true.

 Pink is another color that has widely varying cross-cultural meanings.
 In the United States, pink is an effeminate color.
 In Japan, pink has many meanings, but one of the most salient is the use of pink for advertising so-called “adult services”–sex shops and massage parlors.

 So, when you’re thinking color, consider how that color may be interpreted.
 Another good idea is to hire a design team that understands the use of color very well and that helps you make informed decisions.